Han Hoogerbrugge: NAILS 2002–07

 Nails was begun in 2002 and ended in 2007.
 It consisted of a series of interactive flash shorts, that are reminiscent of the original Neurotica series, with him featuring prominently as the main character.
 27 of these interactive shorts were made.

 Pro Stress

 Hoogerbrugge's latest series is a collaboration with writer Paul A. Hall called Pro Stress.
-The series began on August 28, 2006 and ended October 13, 2006 after seven 'episodes'.
+The series began on 28 August 2006 and ended on 13 October 2006 after seven 'episodes'.
 A Pro Stress pill box was also released in a limited edition of 8 and is available from Han's website.

 Hoogerbrugge has recently begun work on Pro Stress 2.0, which has adopted more of a traditional comic style.
 It is renewed daily, as a comic-esque strip is added, one per day.
 Occasionally paintings, quotes and portraits are included in amongst these, more often than not on the weekends.
 This project is noticeably more focused towards Hoogerbrugge's dry, surrealist humour than his previous work.

 Prostress 2.0 began in the 38th week of 2008 and is still being updated.